spinnaker/governance/rfc/cdevents-spinnaker.md

    }
    ```

-   - An example configuration of CDEvents Webhook URL to invoke when a CDEvent `dev.cdevents.artifact.packaged` is produced from any other source to knative like `events-broker`
+   - An example configuration of CDEvents Webhook URL to invoke when a CDEvent `dev.cdevents.artifact.packaged` is produced from any other source to Knative like `events-broker`

    ```
     kubectl create -f - <<EOF